 Cost: $6,997 (super expensive for sure but something to consider when your income reaches a certain point)

 If you want to get traditionally published, you need a query letter.
 A query letter is a one-page letter that introduces you and your book to a literary agent.
 Literary agents, in turn, connect authors with publishers.

 Even if you plan to self-publish, learning how to pitch your story (sometimes called a book description or blurb) is indispensable.

-- 5 emails jam-packed with the best query secrets sent over the next five days
+- Each chapter is jam-packed with the best query secrets

 - Insider shortcuts on writing a bestseller query letter